 Permissive

 Description: The Boost Software License (BSL) imposes minimal restrictions on code use and redistribution.
-Initially created for the Boost C++ Libraries, the BSL encourages open collaboration in a business-friendly and flexible manner.
+Initially created for the Boost C++ Libraries, BSL encourages open collaboration in a business-friendly and flexible manner.

 Requirements: The source code should include the original copyright notice.
 This requirement does not apply when distributing compiled code.
-The licence text should also be included, but a notice of significant changes is not necessary.
+The licence text should also be included but a notice of significant changes is not necessary.
 There is no obligation to disclose affected source code.
 Users have the right to sublicense the software and its modifications, providing additional flexibility in licensing for downstream recipients.

-Compatibility, linking and mixing: The BSL is subsumed by the entire GPL family (including LGPL and AGPL licences) and is linking-permissive.
-The BSL-1.0 licence is two-way compatible with MIT, BSD (2- and 3-clause), Apache 2.0 and MPL.
-It can be included in projects licensed under the Apache License 2.0.
+Compatibility, linking and mixing: BSL is subsumed by the entire GPL family (including LGPL and AGPL licences) and is linking-permissive.
+BSL is two-way compatible with MIT, BSD (2- and 3-clause), Apache 2.0 and MPL.
+It can be included in projects licensed under Apache License 2.0.

-Patent rights: Patent rights are not mentioned (implicitly granted).
+Patent rights: Patent rights are not mentioned but are considered to be implicitly granted.

 CC0-1.0 / WTFPL / Unlicense